FlavScents AInsights Entry for Ethyl Cinnamate (CAS: 103-36-6)

 7. Toxicology, Safety & Exposure Considerations

-Ethyl cinnamate is considered safe for use in food and fragrance applications under current exposure levels.
-For oral exposure, it has a high margin of safety with no specific ADI established, but typical use levels are well below any concerning thresholds.
-Dermal exposure in fragrances is generally safe, though IFRA guidelines should be consulted to avoid potential sensitization.
-Inhalation exposure is minimal due to its moderate volatility, but occupational safety measures should be observed in manufacturing settings.
+Ethyl cinnamate is considered safe for use in food and fragrance applications at typical exposure levels.
+For oral exposure, it has a high margin of safety, with no adverse effects reported at typical use levels.
+Dermal exposure in fragrances is generally well-tolerated, though it may cause mild irritation in sensitive individuals.
+Inhalation exposure is considered low risk due to its moderate volatility and low concentration in products.
+Overall, the risk profiles for food and fragrance applications are similar, with no significant differences noted.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature